eclipse-che/che-docs/src/main/_docs/use-che-as-an-ide/ide-git-svn.md

 ```

 ### Using OAuth in Workspace
-Once the oauth is setup, SSH keys are generated and uploaded automatically for GitHub at `Profile > Preferences > SSH > VCS` by clicking the 'Octocat' icon.
+Once the oauth is setup, SSH keys are generated and uploaded automatically to GitHub by a user in workspace IDE `Profile > Preferences > SSH > VCS` by clicking the 'Octocat' icon.

 ![Clipboard.jpg]({{base}}{{site.links["Clipboard.jpg"]}}){:style="width: 60%"}